5 Things You Didn’t Know You Should Avoid During Pregnancy

 Rule of thumb?
-If your household cleaner has the words "Poison" or "Toxic" on the label, don't use it — even if such products didn't bother you pre-pregnancy.
-Lots of these cleaning products can seriously irritate your lungs and even get into baby's lungs, so avoid them if you can.
-Dr. Naomi Stotland, a professor at UC San Francisco, says, "Many women feel a mistaken belief that you need to use strong chemicals to keep your house clean, but that's not backed up by science.
-You can use water and soap, vinegar and lemon juice — these aren't harmful."
-Go the natural route for now; baby will thank you.
+If your household cleaner has the words “Poison” or “Toxic” on the label, don’t use it—even if such products didn’t bother you pre-pregnancy.
+Lots of these cleaning products can seriously irritate your lungs and even get into baby’s lungs, so avoid them if you can.
+Dr. Naomi Stotland, a professor at UC San Francisco, says, “Many women feel a mistaken belief that you need to use strong chemicals to keep your house clean, but that’s not backed up by science.
+You can use water and soap, vinegar and lemon juice—these aren’t harmful.”

 5. Grocery Store Produce

-Or, at least, store-bought produce that's laden with harmful pesticides.
-If you can, buy organic produce or grow your own while you're pregnant.
-New studies are coming out frequently, which confirm that pesticides can be extremely harmful to baby.
-If you have to buy produce at a large grocery store, that's okay — just make sure you wash everything off before eating it.
+Or at least store-bought produce that’s laden with harmful pesticides.
+If you can, buy organic produce or grow your own while you’re pregnant.
+New studies are coming out frequently that confirm that pesticides can be extremely harmful to baby.
+If you have to buy produce at a large grocery store, that’s okay—just make sure you wash everything off before eating it.